Authentication and Account Management¶

 Now you can user OpenID Connect based authentication in your application without having to specify the client ID and client secret explicitly, like one of these calls:

-con.authenticate_oidc_resource_owner_password_credentials(username=username, password=password)
+connection.authenticate_oidc_resource_owner_password_credentials(username=username, password=password)

-Note that you still have to add additional options as required, like
+Note that you still have to add additional options as required, like provider_id, server_address, store_refresh_token, etc.

-OpenID Connect refresh tokens¶
+OpenID Connect refresh tokens

 $ openeo-auth oidc-auth https://openeo.example.com